docker-rpm-builder/docker-rpm-builder/README.md

 Well, just use an image which pre-caches your build dependencies!

-create a directory like *build-image* in your project directory, and enter something like this:
+create a directory like *build-image* in your project directory;
+let's suppose your project needs openssl and openssl-devel to build on Centos 6.

+Enter something like this:

 ```
 FROM alanfranz/drb-epel-6-x86-64:latest